- Hodgkin’s Lymphoma

 B symptoms – fever (25%), drenching night sweats, weight loss of >10% body weight

-Symptoms due to the involvement of other organs – e.g. if the lung become involved there may be breathlessness and cough
+Symptoms due to the involvement of other organs – e.g. if the lungs become involved there may be breathlessness and cough.

 - Blood count – can be normal, or there can be normocytic, normochromic anaemia.
 There may also be lymphocytopaenia (abnormally low lymphocytes) or eosinophilia (abnormally high eosinophils)

 - Liver biochemistry – will usually be normal, even if there is liver involvement (although gamma GT and ALP may be raised)

 - Serum lactate dehydrogenase (LDH)– a raised level is a bad prognostic indicator